Raimbek-pro/WeatherTrack/README.md

-the api secret key here is longer usable just change it
+the api secret key here is no longer usable just change it